 To enable a style effect on a widget:

-Select the widget and click Add a style effect in the Interactions pane.
+Select the widget and click Add Style Effect in the Shape Properties section of the Interactions pane.

 Choose your desired style effect from the list.